jakubBone/Airport-Automatic-Landing-System/README.md

 # Airport Automatic Landing System

 Welcome to the Automatic Landing System with Java.
 This project is currently under development and demonstrates a client-server architecture designed to manage the automatic landing of airplanes in a simulated airspace around an airport.
-The system ensures safe landings by controllingthe movement of airplanes in the airspace, managing fuel levels, and preventing collisions.
-We are continuously adding new features and improvements as the project evolves.
+The system ensures safe landings by controlling the movement of airplanes in the airspace, managing fuel levels, and preventing collisions.
+I am continuously adding new features and improvements as the project evolves.

 ## Project Structure